 Though the words “salt” and “sodium” are often used interchangeably, they do not mean the same thing.
 Salt (also known by its chemical name, sodium chloride) is a naturally occurring compound.
 Sodium, on the other hand, is a mineral, and one of the constituents of salt.
 It helps your body maintain fluid and blood volume, and plays an important role in muscle and nerve function.

 Consuming too much sodium can raise your blood pressure and increase the risk of heart disease and stroke.
 Consuming too much sodium can also cause fluid retention, which can lead to swelling and other uncomfortable side effects.
 Essentially, depending on who you are, reducing the amount of sodium in your diet may very well improve your overall health.

-Which protein supplements are low sodium?
+Which protein powders are low sodium?

 Here is a list of the most common food additives in protein powder: